Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 [Your Name]

-How to Write a Resume for your first job
+How to write a resume for your first job

 Name: John Doe

-Contact Information: Number, email address, LinkedIn profile
+Contact Information: Contact number, email address, LinkedIn profile

 Education:

-- The Bachelor’s degree is in Marketing, XYZ University, Graduated May 2021.
+- Master of Science degree in marketing, XYZ University, Graduated May 2021

-- Coursework that is relevant: Market Research, Data Analysis, Consumer Behavior
+- Relevant classes: Market Research, Data Analysis and Consumer Behavior

 Experience:

-- Assisted with market research and data analysis for clients of various kinds
+- Assisted with market analysis and research for various clients

-- Acquired strong skills for Excel and PowerPoint
+- Developed strong skills developed in Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020